 Become a Conscious Consumer

 The key to longevity is to eat to live not live to eat!
 Whether you eat 3 square meals a day, 5 plus small meals or fast one or more days per week the transformational power of food is “good medicine” as you learn how to eat healthy and become a conscious consumer.

 Each of us has a unique genetic make-up and metabolic cycle and the balance of nutrients which are appropriate for one person may be inappropriate for a second and detrimental for a third.
 There are people who are lactose intolerant, gluten/grain intolerant, peanut and corn intolerant, etc. while others can freely enjoy these foods.
 Heart rate, blood pressure, cholesterol level, oxygen saturation, glucose level and electrolytes are unique to each ‘body’ and require different nutritional support.

 Cultural identity, socioeconomic status, attitude and belief also present interesting health variables.
 And, these are just a few of the factors that make us unique as snowflakes!

 I do not agree that there is one diet that is beneficial for everyone.
 If we were truly all the same then everyone would die at the same time from the same natural cause/disease.
-A most valuable exercise is be keenly aware of the food that we are eating and our body’s response.
+We need to recognize the relationship between food and body response.
 Are you feeling energized or lethargic?
 Are you bloated, gassy and experiencing heartburn?
 Or, is your body readily using food as fuel?
 In this mindful way we become our own best nutritionist.

 That being said, when we awaken, the body arises from fasting and we need sustenance; so, eat a good, healthy breakfast.
 The metabolic cycle peaks about midday making lunch the most important meal of the day.
 Resting for 20 to 30 minutes afterwards is regenerating.
 And finally, as metabolism slows down in the afternoon eat a light evening meal and ideally go to bed empty!